Richard was featured in the 95 episode of Bill Risser's The Real Estate Sessions podcast.

 “I welcome change,” says Richard.
 “In fact, the only constant in our real estate business is change.”

-If a client wants to buy a house just to win the contest then that’s the wrong reason to stay locked in a bidding war.
+If a client wants to buy a house just to win the contest then, in Mr. Silver’s opinion, that’s the wrong reason to stay locked in a bidding war.